Skip to Main Content

 Speaking a Verbal Citation

-Verbal citations should come at the beginning of the cited idea or quotation.
+Verbal citations can come at the beginning of the cited idea or quotation.

 Introduce the quote (ex "And I quote" or "As Dr. Smith stated"...)
 PAUSE.
 Start quotation.
 PAUSE at the end of the quotation.